Skip to content

 The picture changes when the aggravating circumstances of section 3 of Article 318 bis are invoked: membership of an organisation or association engaged in these activities, or endangering the life or integrity of the persons concerned.
 Those modalities raise the penalty to imprisonment of four to eight years, shifting the trial to the Provincial Court (Audiencia Provincial) where the penalty range exceeds five years.
 It is worth examining whether the evidence genuinely supports the organisational element, which requires structure, a division of roles and a degree of permanence, rather than the mere occasional involvement of several people.

-In cases of transnational organised crime whose effects extend across more than one Provincial Court, the jurisdiction of the National Court (Audiencia Nacional) may come into play under Article 65 of the Organic Law on the Judiciary.
+Article 65.1 of the Organic Law on the Judiciary is a closed list and the facilitation of illegal immigration appears in none of its letters: neither the transnational character of the network nor the spread of its effects across several Provincial Courts attracts, on its own, the jurisdiction of the National Court (Audiencia Nacional).
+That court can only hear the matter where the facts were committed outside national territory and their trial falls to the Spanish courts (Article 65.1.e LOPJ).
 The defence can challenge both the assumption and the retention of that jurisdiction, since an improper assignment to this specialised forum may undermine the proximity of the trial.
 Identifying the competent court is not an incidental matter: it shapes the rules of evidence, the procedural timelines and the very strategy of the investigation.

 Trafficking, exploitation and lawful donation: distinguishing 318 bis from neighbouring offences